1995 European Tour: Changes for 1995

-There were few changes from the previous season, with the addition of the South African PGA Championship, and the loss of the Open V33 Grand Lyon and the Belgian Open.
+There were a few other changes from the previous season, with the addition of the South African PGA Championship and the loss of the Open V33 Grand Lyon and the Belgian Open.
 In addition, the Extremadura Open was originally scheduled but later cancelled.

 Schedule

 The following table lists official events during the 1995 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.

 Order of Merit

 The Order of Merit was titled as the Volvo Order of Merit and was based on prize money won during the season, calculated in Pound sterling.